Photography spots in Katong & Joo Chiat

 To find the best deals in exploring Katong and Joo Chiat, try booking one of Klook’s many tours and workshops to rediscover Singapore.
 From painting your own Peranakan tiles to a popiah-making class, you’ll be experiencing the best of the east.

 Klook has numerous tours that share the best of Peranakan culture and lesser-known foodie destinations.
-To best experience Singapore’s first heritage town, whether it’s trying on traditional kebaya or exploring picturesque rows of shophouses, other Klook tours you’d want to check out include:
+To best experience Singapore’s first heritage town, whether it’s trying on traditional kebaya or exploring picturesque rows of shophouses, other Klook tours you’ll want to check out include:

 - Gems of Katong Trail – wall murals, Peranakan museum, kebaya trying and kueh tasting